ThEPCenter/thepcenter/README.md

 thepcenter
 ==========

-New version of ThEP's website.
+New 2013 version of ThEP's website (thep-center.org).

-The demo of this project is available now at http://www.thep-center.org/test2013/src2 .
+The official release available now at http://www.thep-center.org.